Le1nism/OF/README.md

 **On WSL:**

 Follow [this guide](https://docs.docker.com/engine/install/ubuntu/) to install Docker CE for the Ubuntu distribution (commands for other distributions can be found on the same website).

 Perform the post installation steps, as shown [here](https://docs.docker.com/engine/install/linux-postinstall/).

-(Optional: you can also make Docker Daemon start on WSL initialization, by adding:
+(Optional) You can also make Docker Daemon start on WSL initialization, by adding:
 ```
 [boot]
 systemd=true
 ```
 to your `/etc/wsl.conf` within your WSL distribution and restart it with `wsl.exe --shutdown`.

 To verify that Docker works, run `docker version` and `docker compose version` to verify that Docker Compose got installed as well.

 ## Installing Make
 **On Windows:**
 Download Make from the [GnuWin32](https://gnuwin32.sourceforge.net/packages/make.htm) project.

 Run the installer and add the `bin` directory to your `PATH` (inside Windows' Environment Variables).

 Verify it works by opening a command prompt and executing `make --version`.

 **On WSL:**
 Run `sudo apt-get update` and `sudo apt-get install make`.

 Verify it works by executing `make --version`.